vaelgates/arkose/README.md

 **nodes**: (list, optional).
 A list of nodes that descend from this one (optional).
 If supplied, they'll be displayed as checkbox options at the bottom of the argument page content (unless their `isCheckboxOption` parameter is set to false).
 If no nodes are supplied, Yes/No checkboxes will be shown instead (unless `askQuestion` is set to false).

+**propagateAgreement**: boolean (optional, default true).
+Determines whether selecting this node's checkbox affects the parent's agreement state.
+Usually this is desirable, but not for Generally Capable AI Systems/More Than 50 Years/Why These Systems Might Come Soon, where disagreeing with that shouldn't affect agreement with More Than 50 Years.

+**parentListingType**: 'checkbox'|'button' (optional, default 'checkbox').
+Determines whether the parent node displays this nodes as a checkbox or a button.
+Currently, only the nodes under Generally Capable AI Systems/More Than 50 Years are buttons.

 **linkName**: (string, optional).
 When you check a checkbox, a link usually appears below so you can learn more about the topic.
 The text of the link is usually the `name` of the node, but you can override that by setting `linkName`.
 This is used for 'Agree' checkboxes under top-level arguments that display links to the next top-level argument page.

 **delegateCheckboxes**: boolean (optional, default false).
 Usually, a node's sub-nodes are listed as checkboxes on the node's page.
 On most top-level argument pages (The Alignment Problem, Instrumental Incentives, etc.), the argument map shows two subnodes (Agree and Disagree), but we want to list all the disagreement options on the main page.
 Set delegateCheckboxes to true to make the sub-node's sub-nodes be listed on the parent's page.
 (Currently, this is always used with the `isCheckboxOption` setting, and should possibly be combined with it.)

 **isCheckboxOption**: boolean (optional, default true).
 Usually a node's sub-nodes should be listed as checkboxes on the node's page.
 On most top-level argument pages (The Alignment Problem, Instrumental Incentives, etc.), the argument map shows two subnodes (Agree and Disagree), but the Disagree node isn't actually a selectable checkbox node (its sub-nodes are delegated as checkboxes instead with the `delegateCheckboxes`).
 So set `isCheckboxOption` to false to make a node not be listed as a checkbox on its parent page.

-**nodeLinkUrl**: (string, optional).
+**nodeLinkUrl**: string (optional).
 What URL to navigate to if the user clicks on this node in the argument map.
 (Use this when the node has no `url` because it doesn't correspond to a page.)

 **agreeTargetUrl**: (string, optional).
 Usually, a node's checkbox affects the agreement state of its URL, whether you click it on its parent page (e.g. clicking "We would test it before deploying" on "The Alignment Problem" main page) or on its own page (e.g. clicking "Yes" or "No" on the checkboxes at the end of the "We would test before deploying" page).
 When a node doesn't directly represent a page (e.g. the Agree node under The Alignment Problem, which represents a checkbox and an item node but isn't a page you can navigate to), set the `agreeTargetUrl` to the `url` of the node the agreement effect should be applied to.